Celebrate Sweater Weather in These 11 New England Small Towns

 Photo by Steven Noroian/Shutterstock

-AFAR contributor Ashlea Halpern calls Manchester, Vermont, one of the sweetest U.S. small towns to visit in the fall, in part because of its ample opportunities to see fall foliage.
-This town of fewer than 5,000 people is surrounded by the Taconic and Green mountains, offering beautiful nature excursions from places like the 4.6-mile Lye Brook Falls trail and the 3,848-foot Mount Equinox.
-Stay at the Inn at Manchester while enjoying autumnal activities; travelers can select pumpkins at Equinox Valley Nursery and pick up a handcrafted souvenir at Manchester Woodcraft.
+Afar contributor Ashlea Halpern calls Manchester, Vermont, one of the sweetest U.S. small towns to visit in the fall, in part because of its ample opportunities to see fall foliage.
+This town of fewer than 5,000 people is surrounded by the Taconic and Green mountains, offering beautiful nature excursions, such as the moderate 4.6-mile Lye Brook Falls trail and Mount Equinox.
+In town, travelers can select pumpkins at Equinox Valley Nursery and pick up a handcrafted souvenir at Manchester Woodcraft.
+A sandwich from Zoey’s Deli, like the Turkey Royale with cranberry mayo, packs well for a hike.

 From Our Partners